dctablac/trailer-flix/README.md

 # trailer-flix
-App where users can search for movies, view their information, and watch a trailer for that movie.
+App where users can search for movies, view their information, watch a trailer, and keep track of their favorites.

 Built with ASP.NET Core and React.js.